 By Chelsea Campbell

 It probably comes as no surprise to hear that breast augmentation ranks as the number one plastic surgery procedure in America, with 290,467 of these surgeries performed in 2016 alone.
 In fact, according to the American Society of Plastic Surgeons, this type of surgery is most popular for women in the 20-39 year old age range, making it of importance for women of childbearing age.
-Because of this, many women who have had breast augmentation have concerns about how their breasts will be impacted during pregnancy, as well as post-baby.
+Because of this, many women who have had pre or post baby breast augmentation have concerns about how their breasts will be impacted before and/or after pregnancy.

 Numerous women have gotten breast implants when they were young and when babies were the furthest thing from their minds.
 However, as they begin to contemplate starting a family, they may worry that their enhanced busts may undergo changes in shape and size while pregnant.
 It’s true that pregnancy affects breasts in a number of ways, and augmented breasts are no different.
 Women will experience an increase in fullness during pregnancy, though this is unlikely to have an adverse effect on the implant itself.
 After pregnancy, hormones change yet again with the breasts becoming engorged for lactation purposes before returning to their pre-pregnancy state.